System identification for passive linear quantum systems: The system identifiability

 \subsection{System identifiability}

-Broadly speaking, by system identification we mean the estimation of the parameters $\Omega$ and $C$ which completely characterize the linear quantum system described by \eqref{dynamics} and \eqref{observation}.
-This task can be analysed in various scenarios, depending on the experimenter's ability to prepare the state of the input and the initial state of the system, and the type of measurements used for extracting information about the dynamics.
-Here we restrict to a scenario which is most suitable for quantum control applications, and is a close extension of the classical set-up.
-More precisely, we assume that the experimenter can prepare input field in a coherent state whose mean vector has a desired time dependence
+Broadly speaking, by system identification we mean the estimation of the parameters $\Omega$ and $C$ which completely characterize the linear quantum system \eqref{dynamics} and \eqref{observation}.
+This task can be analyzed in various scenarios, depending on the experimenter's ability to prepare the field's input state and the system's initial state, and the type of measurements used for extracting information about the dynamics.
+In the simplest experimental scenario the input field is prepared in a coherent state with a certain temporal shape

-and can perform standard (e.g. homodyne and heterodyne) measurements on the output, but does not have direct access to the system.
+and the experimenter can perform standard (e.g. homodyne and heterodyne) measurements on the output.
+We return to this scenario in section \ref{sec.statistics}.